lennonshikhman/neural-operator-failure-atlas/README.md

 ## Contact

-For questions about the paper or repository, please contact:
+For questions about the paper or repository, please contact Lennon Shikhman or open an issue on GitHub.

-**Lennon Shikhman**